A Brief Introduction to Opioids and Opioid Addiction

-We live in a society that is always changing at a rapid pace.
-For the most part, many would say that we are progressing in the right direction.
-However, there are some negative elements in society that may never change no matter how much we may try.
-Drug addictions are just one section of the latter statement.
+We live in a rapidly changing society.
+For the most part, many would say we are progressing in the right direction.
+However, there are some negative elements in society that may never change, regardless of how hard we may try.
+Drug addiction is just one area where progression seems painfully slow.

-For the past 5 years alone, the attention on fighting opioid addictions all across the country has become a major topic of discussion.
-Politicians have made it a focal point of their campaigns and policy changes for the betterment of their city/state.
-Community activists have also weighed in on this epidemic of opioid usage due to how easy it is for adults and underage individuals to obtain it.
-Opioid addiction is not something that should be taken lightly from those who are experiencing it themselves, or those that are trying to help loved ones beat the addiction.
+In the past five years alone, the attention to fighting opioid addiction across the country has become a major topic of discussion.
+Politicians have made it a focal point in their campaigns as well as policy changes for the betterment of their city/state.
+Community activists have also weighed in on this epidemic of opioid usage due to how easy it is for adults and underaged individuals to obtain the drugs.
+Opioid addiction is not something that should be taken lightly especially for those who are experiencing it, or those that are trying to help loved ones beat the disease.

 What Are Opioids?

-Opioids are typically medications that are used to treat pain within the body that are either consistent (for example, backaches, headaches, muscle spasms, etc).
-These types of medications (that are also known as narcotics), can be purchased as “over-the-counter” medications at local stores and prescribed by professional doctors.
+Opioids are medications that are used to treat pain within the body that is either constant (for example, backaches, headaches, muscle spasms, etc) or temporary and acute.
+These types of medications (also known as narcotics), can be purchased on the street or prescribed by medical doctors.

-The intended/appropriate use for opioids is that they have proteins, which go to parts of the body that an individual is experiencing pain at.
-When opioid medication is used appropriately, the latter proteins go straight to opioid receptors, which are to block pain that is sent within the body and messages to the brain.
-The feeling of being at ease after going through body pain feels good, however, this is where the negatives of overusing opioid medications come into play.
+The intended/appropriate use for opioids is that they have proteins, which go to parts of the body where an individual is experiencing pain.
+When opioid medication is used, the proteins go to the opioid receptors in the brain, which block the pain signals in the body and disrupt their messages to the brain.
+The feeling of being at ease after going through physical pain feels good, and this is where the adverse effects of overusing opioid medications come into play.

 History of Opioids

-The epidemic of opioid addiction began in 1991, which is when the rise of deaths because of overdosing on opioids became noticeable to the CDC (Centers for Disease Control and Prevention).
-The CDC is a federal agency within the United States and their sole purposes are to provide, support, and conduct positive promotions towards public health.
-The latter can include diseases that are unpreventable (for example cancer and chronic diseases).
-However, the CDC is also a great agency working to protect and fight the diseases that can be controlled through professional health advice such as opioid addiction.
+The opioid epidemic began in 1991, which was when the rise of deaths from overdose became noticeable to the CDC (Centers for Disease Control and Prevention).
+The CDC is a federal agency in the United States with the purpose to provide, support, and conduct positive promotions towards public health.
+This can include diseases that are unpreventable (for example cancer and chronic diseases).
+However, the CDC also works to protect and fight diseases that can be controlled through preventative health such as opioid addiction.

-Between the years of 2002-2013, the increase of misuse of opioid medications rose by 286%.
-While the fight to making “over-the-counter” legal opioids was in full effect, that is when the usage of heroin related deaths became the main focus of decreasing opioid addictions.
-Heroin (the illegal street drug) became the next wave of how individuals sought to feed their opioid addiction.
+Between 2002-2013 the increase in the misuse of opioid medications rose by 286%.
+This is when heroin related deaths became a main focus in order to decrease opioid addiction.
+Heroin (the illegal street drug) became the next wave of individuals seeking to feed their opioid addiction.
 Individuals began to use an illegal method of obtaining opioids (which would be turned into heroin from those that were legally prescribed to use opioid medications.
 The way that heroin is taken is through injection within the veins of an individual with a needle.
 As individuals started to share these needles and/or use dirty needles already tainted with heroin, overdosing was not the only reason causing the rise in opioid related deaths.

 The next wave of the opioid epidemic started in 2013 and is currently the era that we are in now.
 Individuals whom want to feed their opioid addiction in different ways have started using fentanyl.
 Fentanyl is one of the worse ways that an individual can try to misuse and feed their opioid addictions.
 This is a synthetic opioid that (when used properly and medically provided by a doctor) used to treat severe pain to patients, especially those that may have recently gone through surgery.
 Fentanyl is a medication that is legal and often compared to morphine.